 The landscape design, by JMD Design, de-clutters the existing mall and introduces a restrained, contemporary palette, focusing on a unified ground plane and locating seating and other infrastructure to the edges.
 The larger open Square is subtly delineated by a change in pavement pattern and, during periods of non-events, is activated through a significant animated and illuminated water play fountain incorporated within the pavement.

 To further activate the space, three kiosks will be built in and around the square.
 One will house an information centre managed by Council, the other two will be leased to food and beverage tenants.

 While of a traditional geometry, the kiosks feature a contemporary appearance changing with the quality of the ambient light.
 During the day, the mirror pattern reflects the surrounding space in a distorted manner due to its circular shape.
-The coloured fabric roof will tint the light at the proximity of the kiosk.
+The coloured fabric roof will tint the proximity of the kiosk.
 At night, the kiosks are glowing like giant light boxes.
-Their walls are illuminated from within with different colours.
+The walls are illuminated from within with different colours.
 The mirror pattern then, will appear in silhouette.

 Client: Parramatta Council (Rod Cook, John Graham, Jim Stefan, Kati Westlake)

 Architects: Lacoste+Stevenson (Simon Howard, Thierry Lacoste, Angela Rowson, Melanie Schofield)

 Landscape architects: JMD Design (Anton James, David Warwick)